Center for Women's Studies

 After many negotiations, the University of Belgrade at the Faculty of Political Sciences officially recognized and accredited a set of the Center’s programs, which enabled the establishment of the Center for Gender and Politics, an institution founded to further promote gender studies.
 The Women’s Studies Center continues to have a long-term goal of further institutionalization by formally establishing and institutionalizing a Women’s Studies program at the University of Belgrade.

 Founding and history

 Belgrade Women's Studies Center was initiated by a feminist activist group "Women and Society” in 1992.
 The first experimental one-semester course started symbolically on March 8, 1992.
 It was conceptualized at the beginning of the 90s as a peacetime endeavor.
 From its inception and throughout the first decade of its history, the Center worked against the backdrop of the wars fought between 1991–1999 as an alternative to the mainstream education of the time.
 It was founded an anti-war and anti-nationalist educational enlightenment project, grounded-in and supported by feminist activism.
+One co-founder was the academic Biljana Dojčinović.